LeoRoma/CV/README.md

 ## Hobbies

-- Baking bread: I found baking bread a very interesting hobby, you have to deal with many variables such as water temperature, room temperature, type of flour, yeast, time to raise and need a lot of patience.
+- Baking bread: I found baking bread a very interesting hobby.
+You have to deal with many variables such as water temperature, room temperature, type of flour, yeast, time to raise and need a lot of patience.
 At the moment I have never succeeded to make the same bread 2 times in a row.
-Every time needs to take note and apply a few small changes in the process for the next bread.
+Every time I need to take notes and apply a few small changes in the process for the next bread.

-- Workout: It is very important to be healthy, even if sometimes I slip into drinking very easily.
+- Workout: It is very important to be healthy.
+Even if sometimes I slip into drinking very easily!

-- Guitar: something that I always wanted to learn it was to learn to play an instrument, I thought was quite late to consider my age to compare that usually people start to play an instrument when they were a kid, and I am not very good with it and as a self-learner is not an easy task.
+- Guitar: I always wanted to learn to play an instrument.
+This is quite challenging to do self-led.

-- Cooking: even if I want to change my career I still like cooking especially try to cook different recipes and different varieties of food.
+- Cooking: even if I want to change my career I still like cooking.
+I especially try to cook different recipes and different varieties of food.